-While the design is good, it's not as adventurous as the Samsung and Huawei devices of this world.
+While the design is still good, it's not as adventurous as the Samsung and Huawei devices of this world.
 The Pixel 2 XL won't quite turn heads for the right reasons.
 While the shift in display aspect brings some glamour, it hangs onto bezel that it should have perhaps tried to eliminate for more radical looks.

 In its initial form, the Pixel 2 XL display didn't look good and that saw this phone stumble.
 But following software updates, it's now a much more compelling option: by and large this is now the pure Google phone we want it to be, once you've switched it over to "saturated" mode.

 The camera has a strength in HDR and although its portrait mode isn't perfect, we've seen some rivals really stumble here.
-You don't get the excitement of a zoom or wide angle lens, which might put some off at this price, but it's still a strong camera second only to Huawei's P20 Pro.
+You don't get the excitement of a zoom or wide angle lens, which might put some off at this price, but the addition of Night Sight makes for superb low-light shots.